-Does not count. ПОЛЕ
+Does not count.

-- Counter C counts the incoming pulses from Counter A input as R per Counter A mode of operation.
+- Counter C counts the incoming pulses from Counter A input R as per Counter A mode of operation.
 The signal is scaled only according to Counter C parameters. - Counter C counts the incoming pulses from Counter A and B Rdd Rb inputs as per Counter A and B modes of operation.
 The result is scaled only according to Counter C parameters.
-(Example: If Counter A is set for Count X1 mode and Counter B is set for Count X2 mode, then Counter C will increment by 1 for each pulse received on Input A and increment by 2 for each pulse received on Input B. Counter C scale settings are then applied and the result is displayed.) - Counter C counts the incoming pulses from Counter A and B 5. b Rb inputs as per Counter A and B modes of operation and subtracts the B counts from the A counts.
+(Example: If Counter A is set for Count X1 mode and Counter B is set for Count X2 mode, then Counter C will increment by 1 for each pulse received on Input A and increment by 2 for each pulse received on Input B less any effects of scaling.) - Counter C counts the incoming pulses from Counter A and B 5ub 8b inputs as per Counter A and B modes of operation and subtracts the B counts from the A counts.
 The result is scaled only according to Counter C parameters.
-(Example: If Counter A is set for Count X1 mode and Counter B is set for Count X2 mode, then Counter C will increment by 1 for each pulse received on Input A and decrement by 2 for each pulse received on Input B. Counter C scale settings are then applied and the result is displayed.)
+(Example: If Counter A is set for Count X1 mode and Counter B is set for Count X2 mode, then Counter C will increment by 1 for each pulse received on Input A and decrement by 2 for each pulse received on Input B less any effects of scaling.)

-Note: When using Rdd Rb or 5ub Rb, Counter A, B and C must all be reset at the same time for the math to be performed on the display values.
+Note: When using Add Ab or Sub Ab, Counter A, B and C must all be reset at the same time for the math to be performed on the display values.